artemvmin/traktor_s5_mod/README.md

   - SHIFT + BOTTOM RIGHT □ to reset the load marker
 - From edit mode:
   - TOP LEFT □ to lock edit mode
-  - BOTTOM LEFT □ to enable tick [2]
+  - BOTTOM LEFT □ to enable tick [3]
-  - TOP RIGHT □ to tap the beat [3]
+  - TOP RIGHT □ to tap the beat [4]
   - BOTTOM RIGHT □ to reset BPM
   - SCREEN ARROWS [<] or [>] to halve or double the BPM
   - PUSH BROWSE KNOB to zoom in on a single beat
   - BACK [<] to switch between seek and edit mode
   - When in edit mode (back button blinking):
-    - BROWSE KNOB to adjust offset
+    - TURN BROWSE KNOB to adjust offset
-    - LOOP KNOB to adjust BPM
+    - TURN LOOP KNOB to adjust BPM
   - When in seek mode (back button not blinking):
-    - BROWSE KNOB to seek through track
+    - TURN BROWSE KNOB to seek through track

-[2] Tick plays an audible sound on every beat.
+[3] Tick plays an audible sound on every beat.
 This feature requires headphones routed from the monitor channel and for the track to be CUEd.

-[3] Tap allows you to fix the beat grid alignment by tapping four consecutive beats while the song is playing.
+[4] Tap allows you to fix the beat grid alignment by tapping four consecutive beats while the song is playing.

 #### Mixer FX

 Mixer FX allow you to change the behavior of a deck's filter knob.

 - BACK [<] to open the Mixer FX menu
-  - BROWSE KNOB to browse effects [5]
+  - TURN BROWSE KNOB to browse effects [6]
   - PUSH BROWSE KNOB to set current effect on all decks
   - BACK [<] again to reset to filter

-[5] You can specify four effects in addition to filter.
+[6] You can specify four effects in addition to filter.
 Do this by quitting Traktor, then modifying the Traktor Settings file at:

 ```Documents/Native Instruments/Traktor 3.2.1/Traktor Settings.tsi```